 Pandemic triggers surge in saving with €12.6bn more on deposit this year

-Central Bank data show households had record €123bn in savings in October
+Central Bank figures show households had record €123bn on deposit in October

-The surge in savings was triggered by a combination of factors, including people putting off major purchases as a result of the Covid-19 crisis.
+The surge in savings has been triggered by a combination of factors, including people putting off major purchases as a result of the Covid-19 crisis

 Irish households put an additional €12.6 billion into bank and credit union accounts this year as savings soared during the pandemic.